cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 * **Please note**: All options should be listed as key-value pairs within the ``'scipy_options'`` dictionary and there should not be a nested dictionary called options.
 Some of the methods have different parameters so please check the parameters for the method you wish to use e.g. for method = 'highs-ipm'.

 * The main advantage of this solver is its ability to use the `HiGHS`_ LP solvers which are coded in C++, however these require a version of SciPy larger than 1.6.1.
 To use the `HiGHS`_ solvers simply set the method parameter to 'highs-ds' (for dual-simplex), 'highs-ipm' (for interior-point method) or 'highs' (which will choose either 'highs-ds' or 'highs-ipm' for you).
+`GUROBI`_ options:

+Gurobi solver options are specified in CVXPY as keyword arguments.
+The full list of Gurobi parameters with defaults is listed `here <https://www.gurobi.com/documentation/9.1/refman/parameters.html>`_.

+In addition to Gurobi's parameters, the following options are available:

+``'env'``
+    Allows for the passage of a Gurobi Environment, which specifies parameters and license information.
+Keyword arguments will override any settings in this environment.

 Getting the standard form
 -------------------------